 - There are no restrictions for foreigners in Germany to buy property (self-occupied or for investment)

-- In case you leave Germany, you can always rent out your property (or sell it!)
+- In case you leave Germany, you can rent out your property (or sell it!)

 Invest in a buy-to-let property

 Let say if you have your own house already.
-When you save up your next bucket of money, it is time to think about buying an investment property.
+When you save up your next bucket of money, it may be time to think about buying an investment property.
 Why not let someone paying for your mortgage?

-You will feel thankful after you are retired, because you will have a monthly rental income or you will get a capital gain by selling your property.
+You may feel thankful after you are retired, because you may have a monthly rental income or you may get a capital gain by selling your property.
 Not to mention all the tax advantages that you may get during all the years.

-To buy a house, the only barrier is your ability to get a mortgage.
-You can use a free online mortgage calculator to quickly estimate how much interest rate you can get.
+To buy a house, the main barrier is your ability to get a mortgage.
+You can use this free online mortgage calculator to quickly estimate how much interest rate you can get.
 Just enter your house price, your first installment amount, and some other basic info.

 Transfer money internationally